pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 ## 6. Deploy Pachyderm
-You have created your data container, given your cluster access to those data, and created a Managed PostgreSQL instance (or chosen to use the default bundled version).

-You can now finalize your values.yaml and deploy Pachyderm.
+You have set up your infrastructure, created your data container and a Managed PostgreSQL instance, and granted your cluster access to both: you can now finalize your values.yaml and deploy Pachyderm.

+### Update Your Values.yaml

 !!!
 Note
-    - If you have created a Managed PostgreSQL Server instance, you will have to replace the Postgresql section below with the appropriate values defined above.
+    - If you have not created a Managed PostgreSQL Server instance, **replace the Postgresql section below** with `postgresql:enabled: true` in your values.yaml.
+This setup is **not recommended in production environments**.
-    - If you plan to deploy Pachyderm with Console, follow these [additional instructions](../console/#deploy-in-the-cloud) and update your values.yaml accordingly.
+    - If you plan to deploy Pachyderm with Console, follow these [additional instructions](../console/#deploy-in-the-cloud) and **update your values.yaml** accordingly.
-### Update Your Values.yaml

-After you complete all the sections above, you can deploy Pachyderm on Azure.
-If you have previously tried to run Pachyderm locally, make sure that you are using the right Kubernetes context.
+If you have previously tried to run Pachyderm locally, make sure that you are using the right Kubernetes context first.

 1. Verify cluster context: